 No matter what you’re planning to do in Boston this November, chances are that you’ll be able to save a lot of money on popular activities by using a tourist attraction discount pass.

-While an all-inclusive pass provides admission to dozens of attractions over a set number of days, there are also passes which allow you to pay one flat price for the specific services you plan to use.
+While an all-inclusive pass provides admission to dozens of attractions over a set number of days, there are also passes that allow you to pay one flat price for the specific services you plan to use.

-There are also build your own pass options which are very easy to use, as you just have to get 2 tickets in order to save 20% on both activities!
+There are also build-your-own pass options which are very easy to use, as you just have to get 2 tickets in order to save 20% on both activities!